mroi/video-tools/README.md

 canonical iTunes style MPEG-4 with my custom [x264](http://www.videolan.org/developers/x264.html) options.

+**fixfcpxml.pl**
+Process XML exports from [Final Cut Pro X](https://www.apple.com/final-cut-pro/), reporting and sanitizing some of my personal pet peeves in projects, like forgotten keywords.

 The scripts need a couple of tools along their way.
 You can place them right here into the project directory, because this will be in `$PATH`.
 The Makefile will help you collect everything needed or recommended.